josdejong/jsoneditor/docs/api.md

 - `{boolean} mainMenuBar`

-  Adds main menu bar - Contains format, sort, transform, search etc. functionality.
-True by default.
+  Adds main menu bar - Contains format, sort, transform, search etc. functionality. `true` by default.
 Applicable in all types of `mode`.

 - `{boolean} navigationBar`

-  Adds navigation bar to the menu - the navigation bar visualize the current position on the tree structure as well as allows breadcrumbs navigation.
-True by default.
+  Adds navigation bar to the menu - the navigation bar visualize the current position on the tree structure as well as allows breadcrumbs navigation. `true by default.
 Only applicable when `mode` is 'tree', 'form' or 'view'.

 - `{boolean} statusBar`

-  Adds status bar to the bottom of the editor - the status bar shows the cursor position and a count of the selected characters.
-True by default.
+  Adds status bar to the bottom of the editor - the status bar shows the cursor position and a count of the selected characters. `true` by default.
 Only applicable when `mode` is 'code', 'text', or 'preview'.

 - `{function} onTextSelectionChange(start, end, text)`